Are you giving yourself a chance of a bullseye?

 - Admiral James T. Kirk

-There was this one sales person I know that worked very hard, but he always seemed to be middle of the pack when it came to results.
-He had good skills.
-He was a good guy.
-But the results just weren’t there.
+There's one sales person I know that worked very hard, but he always seemed to be middle of the pack when it came to results.
+He had good skills and he was a good guy, but the results just weren’t there.

 One day I got a chance to watch him in action.
-Early in the day I asked him what his plan was for the day, and he said, “Sell, of course.”
+In the morning I asked him what his plan was for the day, and he said, “Sell, of course.”
 There wasn’t much rhyme or reason to it as he plowed forward.

-At the end of the day, I asked him if he met his goals for the day, and if he felt like he was on the right track to hit his sales and personal income target.
+At the end of the day, I asked him if he met his goals and if he felt like he was on track to hit his sales and personal income target.

 He didn't have much to say on either point.

-He and I would talk and he’d tell me regularly he wanted to “get to the next level” but we never covered details.
-So I asked him before we left for the night, “What does the next level mean for you?”
+He'd tell me regularly he wanted to "get to the next level" but we never covered details.
+Before we left that night, I finally asked, "What does the next level mean for you?"